jogme/sunbrctl/README.md

 To use the controll hook `python main.py` to your startup.

+The main.py can be run with options:
+- '-v' for debug messages
+- '-e' for supporting one external monitor

 #TODO
 what to do to make ddcutil work:
 - add sudo permission without pswd to run ddcutil